derekbekoe/vscode-spot/README.md

 ## Quickstart

-A few steps to get you started right away.
+A few steps to get you started right away:

 #### Azure File Share